 2017 was probably my most intense year of travel ever: it started in Laos and Cambodia, and was followed by visits to Detroit and Texas, Portugal, Romania, Hong Kong, the Philippines, China, Florida, and Vietnam.
 Whew.
 Here’s an entry on a year of irreconcilable impressions.

 During our two-day Mekong slow boat cruise from Thailand to Laos, I found myself hypnotized by waveless muddy waters and mountain jungles, and discovered that a slow boat rocks you to sleep like a hammock.
 Here’s an entry on a journey into the green heart of Laos.

-Getting to Laos is half the fun.
+Traveling to Laos is half the fun.
 The southeast Asian country was virtually closed off to tourism until the late 90s, and is just opening to the world.
 What I had read about Laos said that things there move at a different pace: everything slows waaay down.
 So, we would too.
-We traveled from Thailand by plane, bus, taxi, foot, and finally, a 2-day slow boat cruise on the Mekong River to reach Luang Prabang, Laos.
+We traveled to Laos from Thailand by plane, bus, taxi, foot, and finally, a 2-day slow boat cruise on the Mekong River to reach Luang Prabang, Laos.

 During my last trip to Portugal, I stayed at a bona fide palace, complete with flying buttresses, a butler, a maze garden.
-It was hotter than the dickens, and one night while we were there, something tragic happened not far outside the castle walls while we were sleeping.
+It was hotter than the dickens, and one night while we were there, something tragic happened not far outside the palace walls while we were sleeping.
 Here’s a story about waking up to the smoke of the worst Portuguese wildfire in recent memory – and the false security of staying in a fortress.